Neyrin/Photoify/README.md

 ### Installing

 To install this project you need to have a web server solution stack.
 Download the project repository onto your computer using this [link](https://github.com/Neyrin/Photoify.git), and set your web servers root directory to the root folder of the repository, which is named Photoify.
-Then open localhost in your preffered browser.
+Then open localhost in your prefered browser.

 ## Tested
 - [ ] Mac